RedHatGov/redhatgov.github.io/content/workshops/openshift_service_mesh/lab1.2_installing.md

 The primary control plane components are [Pilot][2], [Mixer][3], and [Citadel][4].
 Pilot handles traffic management.
 Mixer handles policy and telemetry.
 Citadel handles security.

 Lastly, we need to add a project to our service mesh.
 This is called a [Member Roll][5] resource.
-Create the member roll resource for project `microservices-demo`:
+Create the member roll resource for project 'microservices-demo':

 ```
 oc apply -f ./servicemesh-memberroll.yaml
 ```

-We will create the `microservices-demo` project in the next lab.
+We will create the 'microservices-demo' project in the next lab.

 Congratulations, you installed Istio!